wds4/wds4/README.md

 Hello world! 👋

-I am primarily interested in decentralized reputation and web of trust.
+I am primarily interested in freedome technology; more specifically in decentralized ratings, reputation and web of trust.

-Currently building a [nostr desktop client](https://github.com/wds4/pretty-good), the purpose of which is to demonstrate decentralized web of trust using the "threaded tapestry" model for decentralized knowledge representation and curation.
+I've been working in the nostr space since Dec 2022.

+I believe that graph databases and nostr are a match made in heaven, especially where web of trust is concerned.
+As of Jan 2025, I am working on merging strfry and neoo4j.

-Tools include: javascript, node, ipfs, react, jQuery, electron, sqlite3, vis.js, nostr (since Dec 2022), typescript, redux.
+Current tools include: nostr, neo4j, javascript, node, react, jQuery, electron, sqlite3, vis.js, typescript, redux.

+Previous tools: ipfs, electron

 nostr pubkeys:<br>
 e5272de914bd301755c439b88e6959a43c9d2664831f093c51e9c799a16a102f (hex)